harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 Unmodified HTTP Status code for modules which haven't changed, meaning they will use the browser's cached version of the file.

 Vite scales well for any app size because it only needs to request the modules for the route you're on.

+## Production Builds

+Since Vite is using Rollup, pre-configured, you'd expect a similar output from Vite as Webpack.
+Vite does boast a quicker builder and potentially a smaller artifact size, as Rollup is a more efficient bundler than Webpack.

+The main gotcha is that Vite can still only support ES Modules in the production build, meaning you can't have any dependencies which don't have ES Module exports.

+Vite is also pre-configured to handle your build as a universal app.
+A universal app is built using a client (virtual browser) and a server (node).
+Allowing it to pre-render the HTML pages, so robot crawlers can fetch your page content without executing js and speeding up the initial load for users.
+That means SEO friendly static sites out of the box 🎉.

 ## Summary